open-stage/blender-dmx-web/content/docs/faq.md

 <a id="faq_cycles_eevee" href="#faq_cycles_eevee" class="uk-accordion-title">What is the difference between Cycles and Eevee?</a>
 <div class="uk-accordion-content"> Blender has multiple rendering engines.
 Eevee is a realtime renderer, while Cycles is an offline renderer that calculates 3D data to produce realistic scenes.
-BlenderDMX has to implement each feature two times, once for Eevee, once for Cycles.
+BlenderDMX Addon has to implement each feature two times, once for Eevee, once for Cycles.
 Saving keyframes is a technique to prepare views and transitions for the Cycles renderer.
 Read about Eevee and Cycles on the <a